Finspire13/Finspire13.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**I am joining the School of Physics, Mathematics and Computing, [The University of Western Australia](https://www.uwa.edu.au/schools/physics-mathematics-computing) in Nov 2024 as a Lecturer (Assistant Professor).
-I am actively looking for PhD/MPhil/Visiting students and research interns.
-If you are interested in working with me, please feel free to contact me.**
+I am a Lecturer (Assistant Professor) at School of Physics, Mathematics and Computing, [The University of Western Australia](https://www.uwa.edu.au/schools/physics-mathematics-computing).

-I am a postdoctoral researcher in A/Prof [Chang Xu](http://changxu.xyz/)'s group at the School of Computer Science, The University of Sydney.
+I was a postdoctoral researcher in A/Prof [Chang Xu](http://changxu.xyz/)'s group at the School of Computer Science, The University of Sydney.
 I obtained a PhD degree from Peking University supervised by A/Prof Tingting Jiang and Prof Yizhou Wang.
 My research interests lie in generative artificial intelligence, computer vision, human action and skill understanding, also with interdisciplinary applications in healthcare data science.

+**I am actively looking for PhD/MPhil/Visiting students and research interns.
+If you are interested in working with me, please feel free to contact me.**

 <!-- I obtained a PhD degree from Peking University supervised by A/Prof [Tingting Jiang](http://www.vie.group/ttj) and Prof [Yizhou Wang](https://cfcs.pku.edu.cn/english/people/faculty/yizhouwang/index.htm), and a Bachelor of Engineering from Tongji University.
  -->